mughal dynasty

 • Pishtaq: Central archways with decorative panels, seen in mosque facades.

-• Chahar Bagh: Four-part garden layout symbolizing paradise.
+• Chahar Bagh: A four-part garden layout symbolizing paradise.

 Mughal architecture influenced subsequent Indian styles, including Rajput, Deccani, and Indo-Saracenic, leaving an enduring legacy that shaped the architectural landscape of India.